Gap Year Days 339 – 342

 We only had to walk a few hundred metres up the road to where we were staying.
 Even though it was past checkin time when we got there, our room wasn’t ready.
 The receptionist explained there had been a big basketball tournament in town, and the teams (or at least some of them) were staying in the hotel and not leaving until six.
 So our room would be ready then.
 Or maybe at seven.
 Or definitely the next morning.
 Luckily he did offer us another room that we could relax in, but he warned us it was small – and yes, it was!

 While not the end of the world, this upsets my little routine.
 Here’s where my control freak nature kicks in!
 Our usual routine is to unpack what we need to, check out or room/place for facilities, then head out, usually to a grocery store to buy food/snacks as appropriate.
-We couldn’t really do that, not knowing if our room and coffee/tea facilities, a fridge etc. In the end we went out and grabbed a quick snack then waited until we moved rooms before thinking about dinner.
+We couldn’t really do that, not knowing if our room had coffee/tea facilities, a fridge etc. In the end we went out and grabbed a quick snack then waited until we moved rooms before thinking about dinner.

-In the morning we had a free walking tour of Rīga Old Town planned.
+The following morning we had a free walking tour of Rīga Old Town planned.
 We gave ourselves plenty of time to get there, and walked around looking at the frozen landscape and even more frozen people rushing around.
 It was meant to be warmer today, but clearly the weather gods hadn’t got that memo, and instead there was another bitterly cold wind to cope with.

 We were at the tour starting point early, and luckily there was a coffee shop conveniently nearby, so we ducked in to defrost, emerging again with only seconds to spare.
 Clearly others had the same idea, because our group went from four to eleven in the space of about a minute, exactly on 11am!